flyinghello/PatientSimulationSystem/README.md

 # PatientSimulationSystem
-This is a clinical patient communication training system
+Welcom here！This is a clinical patient communication training system！